Patient and family

 The retrieval service consists of a highly trained team who have had specialist training in the transfer of sick children from their local hospital to PICU.

-The retrieval team is made up of a doctor, nurse and technician or driver.
+The retrieval team is made up of a doctor or advanced nurse practitioner, nurse and a critical care technologist.

 Why does your child need our help?

 We will have received a call from the hospital to which your child has been admitted.
 The initial management of your child has been delivered by the local team after discussion with PICU.
-Your child’s condition is sufficiently serious to require specialist treatment on a PICU and the retrieval service has been called to facilitate their transfer to the closest available bed in Oxford or Southampton.
+Your child’s condition requires specialist treatment on a PICU and the retrieval service has been called to facilitate their transfer to the closest available bed in Oxford or Southampton.

 We will always try to place your child in the unit closest to your home.